To BPA or not to BPA...

 The fact that a plastic product is made of a non-BPA plastic, does not necessarily mean it is safe.
 There are few available research studies on such replacement plastics, but the studies that exist are troubling.
 A recent study has shown that BPS and BPF are as hormonally active as BPA, and they have endocrine-disrupting effects.
 Researchers have shown that some "BPA-free" products actually exhibit more estrogenic activity than plastics containing BPA.
 It has now been clearly shown that BPS also exhibits hormone-disrupting behaviour that could be even worse than BPA.

 We prefer to simply avoid such new products completely because one simply cannot be sure of their safety.
-And with some of them being chemically to BPA, the possibility of them also exhibiting hormone-disrupting behaviour is significant.
+And with some of them being chemically similar to BPA, the possibility of them also exhibiting hormone-disrupting behaviour is significant.

 BISPHENOL A RESOURCES